 Similarly, women can be affected by gender stereotypes.

-Giving an example, Ms Joycelyn Ong, a human resources manager at creative agency Wunderman Thompson said: “Women may be perceived as less capable to hold leadership roles because they need to prioritise their caregiving duties at home over their jobs.”
+Giving an example, Ms Joycelyn Ong, a human resources manager at creative agency Wunderman Thompson said: “Women may be perceived as less capable of holding leadership roles because they need to prioritise their caregiving duties at home over their jobs.”

 “Additionally, there are expectations on how women should behave or dress up.
 For instance, if a man socialises at work, he is seen as networking and bringing in more business.
 If a woman behaves the same way, she may be seen as flirtatious.”